 Here’s a short list of why I’m using coconut oil in MY kitchen:

-- very heat stable for frying and sauteeing – refined coconut oil has a smoke point of 400ºF (also nice bonus of a 2-year shelf life)
+- very heat stable for frying and sauteeing – refined coconut oil has a smoke point of 400ºF (also nice bonus of a 2-year shelf life)12

-- antiviral, antibacterial, antimicrobial properties (like garlic!).
-Evidence that it can kill cold and flu viruses.
+- antiviral, antifungal properties (like garlic!) with evidence that it can kill cold and flu viruses.13

-- Lauric acid builds immunities and promotes heart health and brain development.
+- Lauric acid builds immunity and promotes heart health and brain development.

 - Inhibits cancer growth